Mathias-Boulanger/gff_toolbox/README.md

-TOOL 1: Classical Human Chromosomes filter (Specific to human genome) This tool is able to recognise classical human chromosome names (NC_XXXXXX.X or chrX) in the SeqIDs column.
+TOOL 1: Classical Human Chromosomes filter (Specific to human genome)
+- This tool is able to recognise classical human chromosome names (NC_XXXXXX.X or chrX) in the SeqIDs column.
 You will have the choice to extract sequences with or without those names.
 If the file present both nomenclature, you will have the choice to homogenise chromosomes names by 'NC' or 'chr'.

-TOOL 2: Promoter regions extractor (Specific to gene region) The tool extract promoter region in 3 steps:
+TOOL 2: Promoter regions extractor (Specific to gene region)
+- The tool extract promoter region in 3 steps:
--First: the script check if all the types of region of each sequence are 'genes'.
+	- First: the script check if all the types of region of each sequence are 'genes'.
 	If yes, you can check the different gene biotypes to extract promoters from a sub-fraction of gene (ex: coding_protein, pseudogene, tRNA, lncRNA, etc...)
 	If not, please, make sure that the content of the gff is gene annotation.
--Second: definition of the Transcription Start Site (TSS) depending of the strand of the gene.
+	- Second: definition of the Transcription Start Site (TSS) depending of the strand of the gene.
 	For strand +, the TSS is the start point of the sequence, while for Strand -, the TSS is the end point of the sequence.
 	If the strand is not specify, the TSS is the start point of the sequence.
--Third: Extraction of promoters around TSS depending of the interval answered by the user (ex: -2000bp to 2000bp)
+	- Third: Extraction of promoters around TSS depending of the interval answered by the user (ex: -2000bp to 2000bp)

-TOOL 3: Extract lines with specific sources (column 2) If the file contain different sources (ex: RefSeq, BestRefSeq, Curated genomic, etc...), this tool can list it and you can choose to extract one of them.
+TOOL 3: Extract lines with specific sources (column 2)
+- If the file contain different sources (ex: RefSeq, BestRefSeq, Curated genomic, etc...), this tool can list it and you can choose to extract one of them.

-TOOL 4: Extract lines with specific type of region (column 3) If the file contain different types of region (ex: gene, exon, tRNA, CDS, etc...), this tool can list it and you can choose to extract one of them.
+TOOL 4: Extract lines with specific type of region (column 3)
+- If the file contain different types of region (ex: gene, exon, tRNA, CDS, etc...), this tool can list it and you can choose to extract one of them.

 TOOL 5: Attributes explorer (column 9) (specific to gff3 structure)

-First this tool is able to list all different kind of attributes and you can choose to extract the list of content of this attribute or extract all lines which present this attribute. (attribute exemple: ID=; gbkey=; name=; gene=; gene_biotype=; parental=; etc...)
+- First this tool is able to list all different kind of attributes and you can choose to extract the list of content of this attribute or extract all lines which present this attribute. (attribute exemple: ID=; gbkey=; name=; gene=; gene_biotype=; parental=; etc...)
 - List extraction:
 First, the tool will create a txt file with one content of a specific attribute per line.
 	exemple: gene_biotype=coding_protein; gene_biotype=tRNA; gene_biotype=coding_protein; will give:

 	coding_protein
 	tRNA
 	coding_protein